makerdao/community/governance/polls/Adjust Aave Direct Deposit Dai Module (D3M) Maximum Debt Ceiling - November 22, 2021.md

 start_date: 2021-11-22T16:00:00
 end_date: 2021-11-25T16:00:00
 ---
-# Poll: Adjust Aave Direct Deposit Dai Module (D3M) Maximum Debt Ceiling - November 22, 2021
+# Poll: Increase the Aave D3M Maximum Debt Ceiling - November 22, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Risk Core Unit.
-The community can vote in this poll to express support or opposition to using the Aave Direct Deposit Dai Module (D3M) with the listed parameter change.
+The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Risk Core Unit and the Protocol Engineering Core Unit.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 22 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**